 Kilsheelan bridge.
 This place was completely under the water during the last flood.

 When I think of water, my thoughts immediately shift to mosquitoes and Zika virus, the subject that has been all over the news these days.
-It is one of the cases when I feel somewhat unhappy that I fell out with one of my relatives years ago – she is a microbiologist, and would be able to answer my questions, I believe.
-I was trying to find answers myself, in the internet, and came across this wonderful blog – The Hartley Hooligans.
+I come across this wonderful blog – The Hartley Hooligans.
 Please, have a look.
 You might find answers to the questions you have never asked yourself before.

 I had a chat with my daughter, we talked about Zika and the babies with microcephaly.
 Perfect people, she said, and I knew what she meant.
 Perfect people who are here on Earth only to bless and teach others.
 It is how we should think of them instead of trying to come up with a politically correct word.

 Reading news is bad for you, some people say.
 I don’t think so.
 It is like driving through the fog – if you are careful and don’t get distracted, you will be all right.

 Waterford in the end of January, with the Christmas lights still on 🙂

 The rising sun is rolling the mist from Johns Hill.